strangetom/ingredient-parser/docs/source/guide/index.rst

 .. image:: /_static/parsing-pipline.svg
   :width: 300
   :alt: Parsing pipeline

 The `Normalise`_ and `Extract features`_ steps are the same as above.

 Label
 ~~~~~

-The features for each token in the sentence are fed into the CRF model which returns a label and the confidence for the label for each token in the setnence.
+The features for each token in the sentence are fed into the CRF model which returns a label and the confidence for the label for each token in the sentence.

 See :doc:`Using the model <usage>` for more information.